San Gabriel River (California): Ecology and environment

 Wildfires are a natural part of plant communities in the San Gabriel River watershed.
-However, after the flood of 1938 an intense program of wildfire suppression began, since burned areas tend to erode quickly during storms, causing landslides and mudflows down tributary canyons.
-Like many other areas of the western United States this has caused a large amount of tinder and debris to accumulate, increasing the risk of fire.
+After the flood of 1938, an intense program of wildfire suppression began, since burned areas tend to erode quickly during storms, causing landslides and mudflows down tributary canyons.
+Like many other areas of the western United States, this has caused a large amount of tinder and debris to accumulate, increasing the risk of fire.
 Drought conditions in the first decade of the 21st century led to huge fires much larger than would have occurred naturally.
-In 2002 the Curve Fire burned 20000 acre, much of it in the North Fork of the San Gabriel River, closing Crystal Lake Recreation Area for several years.
+In 2002, the Curve Fire burned 20000 acre, much of it in the North Fork of the San Gabriel River, closing Crystal Lake Recreation Area for several years.
 The 2009 Station Fire, the largest wildfire in Los Angeles County's history, was mostly concentrated west of the San Gabriel watershed, but did burn much of the upper West Fork.
 With urban development expanding toward mountain areas, the threat of property damage continues to increase.

 The San Gabriel River historically supported large populations of native fish, including the largest runs of steelhead in Southern California.
 Steelhead once migrated over 60 mi upriver from the Pacific Ocean to spawn, and it was known as one of the "best steelhead fishing rivers in the state".
 Irrigation development that dried up the river, and later damming and channelization for flood control, have contributed to the near extinction of steelhead in the San Gabriel basin.
 Since the 19th century rainbow trout have been planted in the upper forks of the San Gabriel River to provide a recreational fishery.
 About 60,000 rainbows are stocked each year between October and June.
-The West Fork also has the largest remaining population of arroyo chub, a fish endemic to coastal Southern California streams.
+The West Fork also has the largest remaining population of arroyo chub, Santa Ana Sucker and Santa Ana speckled dace, all fish endemic to coastal Southern California streams.
+This makes it an incredibly valuable restoration area.